praekeltfoundation/platform-mnch/README.md

 # Platform Maternal, Newborn, and Child Health (MNCH)
 This repo holds a collection of flows.
 The purpose of these flows is to act as base/building blocks, to be able to create MNCH services.
 They're designed to be reusable across multiple services.

+More information about the flows can be found in the [Onboarding/README.md](Onboarding/README.md) file.

 ## Architecture
 The flows use [ContentRepo](https://github.com/praekeltfoundation/contentrepo/) to store and manage the content of the flows.